scienceai/preview-tabular-data/README.md

 preview-tabular-data
 ====================

-Extract the first x lines of tabular dataset
+Extract the first n lines of tabular dataset.